lorisleiva/laravel-actions-docs/2.x/dispatch-jobs.md

 }
 ```

-Alternatively, if you only want to set the connection and/or queue for your action, you may use the `jobConnection` and `jobQueue` properties respectively.
+Alternatively, if you only want to set the connection and/or queue for your action, you may use the `jobConnection` and/or `jobQueue` properties respectively.

 ```php
 class SendTeamReportEmail